-Knowing what payments are flowing into and out of your business accounts months, if not years in advance, not only allows you to manage your business better, but can help to avoid the hand-to-mouth existence that so often sinks small businesses at short notice.
-Ninety per cent of small businesses in the UK that fail every year are taken down by cash flow problems, while in Australia, 40 per cent are due to inadequate cash flow or high cash use.
+Knowing what payments are flowing into and out of your business accounts months, if not years in advance, not only allows you to manage your business better but can help to avoid the hand-to-mouth existence that so often sinks small businesses at short notice.
+90% of small businesses in the UK that fail every year are taken down by cash flow problems, while in Australia, 40% are due to inadequate cash flow or high cash use.
 It only takes one or two late payments from a client to fall behind on your own payment obligations.

-Cash flow management and business forecasting separates a good small-business owner from a great one.
-It might not be as rewarding as closing a big new contract, or securing an influential important client, but business owners who effectively manage their cash flow gain a notable advantage in the market and stay in business longer.
+Cash flow management and business forecasting separate a good small-business owner from a great one.
+It might not be as rewarding as closing a big new contract or securing an influential important client, but business owners who effectively manage their cash flow gain a notable advantage in the market and stay in business longer.

 Net cash flow

 Should not be confused with net income (also known as net profit), which includes accounts receivable and other items for which payment has not yet been received.
 Accounts receivable can appear as line items in the assets portion of a company’s balance sheet, but these items do not represent completed transactions.
 They do not, therefore, count as cash.